-If you prefer less crowded beaches than what you might find on Florida's peninsula, the Panhandle is the place for you.
-Certainly, some of the beaches here are fairly crowded and continue to grow in popularity, but overall – with the possible exception of Panama City – you'll find that these beaches are much more peaceful than many others on the east and west coasts.
+If you prefer less crowded spots than what you might find on Florida's peninsula, the Panhandle is the place for you.
+Certainly, some of these here are fairly crowded and continue to grow in popularity, but overall – with the possible exception of Panama City – you'll find that these beaches are much more peaceful than many others on the east and west coasts.
 Many of these towns are favorites with Canadian snowbirds as well as visitors from the Midwest, since driving distance is less from the centrally-located states.

-- Destin and Ft.
-Walton Beach area – These two beaches make up what tourism officials are touting "The Emerald Coast."
+- Destin and the Ft.
+Walton area – These two make up what tourism officials are touting "The Emerald Coast."
 It's not unusual to find smaller sea cottages here rather than large opulent homes.
 Visitors especially love "Seaside", a Victorian-style community that's actually only about 25 years old but looks quaint and old fashioned.
 Also check out lovely Grayton Beach State Park, popular with those who enjoy a natural setting.

 - Panama City – An area that many view as up-and-coming, some are calling Panama City the "new Miami".
-The beaches are lovely, there's a variety of accommodations, and it has been dubbed one of the best diving locations in the U.S. But it does get rather loud during Spring Break!
+The beaches are spectacular, there's a variety of accommodations, and it has been dubbed one of the best diving locations in the U.S. But it does get rather loud during Spring Break!

-- Southwest Florida – The bottom half of the Gulf Coast boasts a number of excellent beaches as well.
+- Southwest – The bottom half of the Gulf Coast boasts a number of excellent places as well.
 Sanibel and the Captiva Islands are calm and pristine, sans the trappings of many beach towns.
 Trees are abundant, shops and restaurants are less so, and half of Sanibel is a protected nature preserve.
 Further south, Fort Myers Beach sits on Estero Island and is less expensive that its neighbors to the north.
 The island is a mix of bustling and peaceful; head to the south end for a quiet vacation.
 Even further south is Naples, a popular retirement enclave.
-A swanky, upscale area with plenty of large homes, Naples offers quiet beaches amidst an old-fashioned setting.
+A swanky, upscale area with plenty of large homes, Naples offers quiet areas amidst an old-fashioned setting.
 Marco Island, south of Naples, is also full of quiet retirees, mostly from the Northeast.
-Many beaches on Marco are private but guests not staying there can check out family-friendly Tigertail Public Beach.
+Many on Marco are private but guests not staying there can check out family-friendly Tigertail Public Beach.

 There aren't a lot of really impressive beaches in The Keys, mostly because of wear and tear from hurricanes and other natural forces.
-However, visitors to the region can check out the beaches in Key West, the southernmost island; those of Bahia Honda State Park in Big Pine Key; and Sombrero Beach on Marathon Key.
+However, visitors to the region can check out the few in Key West, the southernmost island; those of Bahia Honda State Park in Big Pine Key; and Sombrero Beach on Marathon Key.